yacine-abed/ITCompetitiveProgramming-1/ITCP/FirstDay/README.md

 ## Welcome

-Thanks for checking out this week's coding challenge.
+Thanks for participating in our event.

-**To do this challenge, you need a basic understanding of DSA- Data Structures and Algorithms, Sorting Algorithms, and a programming language**
+**To do this challenge, you need a basic understanding of DSA- Data Structures and Algorithms, Sorting Algorithms, and programming language**

 ## Where to find everything